Joint statement from NZSF, ACC, GSF and NPF - Major NZ investors welcome Crown Responsible Investment Framework; commit to net zero by 2050

 The four Chairs welcomed the principles-based nature of the Framework, noting it provided each institution with flexibility in applying its own investment approach within the broader commitment to net zero by 2050.

-A media release from the Minister of Finance and Minister of ACC announcing the framework is available here.
+Announcement about the framework from the Minister of Finance and Minister of ACC